-Transactions like income and expenses are reported as soon as invoice or bill is received.
+Transactions like income and expenses are reported as soon as an invoice or bill is received.
 Accrued income and expenses are recorded as accounts receivable and account payable.
-To know more click here:

 - Preferred By large organizations

-- Requires professional expertise and deep knowledge of basics of accounting
+- Requires professional expertise and deep knowledge of the basics of accounting

 What is Cash Basis in QuickBooks?

 Transactions are only recorded when said amount is received or paid against them.
-Only cash transactions are recorded into the books.
-For more on Cash basis, check out this article:
+Only cash transactions are recorded in the books.
+For more on a Cash basis, check out this article.